Juniper/junos-terraform/DETAILED_INSTRUCTIONS.md

 *Note - this may take some time*

-Next, to match one of Rahul's examples, let's copy a YANG models into working directory from the Juniper hoard of models.
+Next, to match one of Rahul's examples, let's copy a YANG model into working directory from the Juniper hoard of models.

 *I've repeated the directory change in the bash steps below (just in case!)*